Zelatrix/cybersecurity-portfolio/README.md

 - Foundations of Cybersecurity
   - Professional Statement
 - Play it Safe: Manage Security Risks
-  - Controls and Compliance Checklist
+  - Conducting a Security Audit: Controls and Compliance Checklist
 - Connect and Protect: Networks and Network Security
-  - Incident Report Analysis
+  - Analysing Network Incidents: Report
 - Tools of the Trade: Linux and SQL
-  - File permissions in Linux
+  - Linux Workshop: Setting file permissions
-  - Apply filters to SQL queries
+  - SQL Workshop: Applying filters to SQL queries
 - Assets, Threats and Vulnerabilities
 - Sound the Alarm: Detection and Response
 - Automate Cybersecurity Tasks with Python